cypress-io/cypress-documentation/content/guides/component-testing/faq.md

 [Svelte](/guides/component-testing/svelte/overview), and
 [Vue](/guides/component-testing/vue/overview) currently for component testing.

-We also support several meta-frameworks like Next.js, CRA, and Nuxt, as well as Webpack and Vite for bundling.
+We also support several meta-frameworks like Next.js, Create React App, and Nuxt, as well as Webpack and Vite for bundling.
 Check each framework's overview guide for more info.

 ### How does Cypress do component testing?